Show Girl (1928 film): Plot

 After a few drinks, the mood turns dangerous when Alvarez bursts in, overcome with jealousy, and stabs Milton with a knife before fleeing the scene.
 Milton survives, and Dixie faints from the shock.
 Questioned by police, she's soon swept into the media frenzy as Jimmy Doyle turns her ordeal into sensational tabloid copy, selling her life story to the Evening Tabloid.

-Back home in Brooklyn, the Dugans react to the scandal: Mr. Dugan (James Finlayson) believes the publicity will help Dixie's career, while Mrs. Dugan (Kate Price) is convinced her daughter's life is ruined.
+Back home in Brooklyn, the Dugans react to the scandal: Mr. Dugan believes the publicity will help Dixie's career, while Mrs. Dugan is convinced her daughter's life is ruined.
 Meanwhile, Dixie is abducted by Alvarez.
 In a stroke of fate, a car accident helps her escape—and she lands directly in Jimmy's arms.
 Seizing the opportunity, Jimmy convinces her to stay “kidnapped” to boost the story's publicity, resulting in a media sensation.

 Later, when Milton finds Dixie and learns the truth, she confesses the stunt.
 Rather than express outrage, Milton agrees to finance a Broadway show Jimmy has written for her.
 Eppus and Kibbitzer produce it—though it's radically different from Jimmy's original script.
 This sparks a major quarrel between Jimmy and Dixie.

 The show goes into grueling rehearsals and finally opens.
 Dixie is a triumph, but she hears nothing from Jimmy.
 Alone despite her success, she wonders what it was all for.
 At last, Jimmy returns, they reconcile, and marry—ready to face the chaos of Broadway together, this time as partners in both show business and life.